UPDATED Feb 25th:

 Am I required to wear a mask/facial covering?

-Yes, state guidelines required facial coverings for ages 10+ while inside only.
+Yes, state guidelines required facial coverings for ages 5+ while inside and outside.

 I am a Member, how do I get in?

 Your membership card and Photo ID will be checked on entry.